Sunday, April 12, 2026

 0 comments 5 minutes read

 In a complex democracy like India, the right to marry is a core expression of personal liberty.
-Yet, the Gujarat government’s proposed amendments to its Registration of Marriages Act, 2006, threaten to turn this right into a publicly exposed process.
+Yet, the Gujarat government’s enacted amendments to the Registration of Marriages Rules, 2026, have turned this right into a publicly exposed process.
+Maharashtra has followed suit, passing the Freedom of Religion Act, 2026, which mandates a 60-day prior notice and registration, codifying a trend of state-sponsored surveillance across several states.

 Though political leaders across parties in Gujarat have welcomed it, the amendment shifts the enforcement of social orthodoxy to the bureaucracy, at the cost of constitutional morality.